Rules of the Poznań Doctoral School of Institutes of the Polish Academy of Science

 - A request for striking off the list of doctoral students is submitted by the coordinator or deputy to the director of the institute, at the same time notifying the doctoral student.

-- The decision on removal from the list of doctoral students is made by the Director of a given institute, and it is final.
+- The decision on removal from the list of doctoral students is made by the Director of a given institute.
 Such a decision is handed over to the doctoral student through the Head of PDS IPAS.

 The progress of doctoral studies is documented on a study progress sheet, a form for which is contained in the appendix to the Programme of Study.